Long-lived charged Higgs at LHC as a probe of scalar Dark Matter: Inert charged Higgs boson phenomenology at LHC

 \subsection{Direct production}

-The main parton level production processes for the inert charged scalars at the LHC are (see Fig.\ref{CHprod}):
+The main parton level production processes for the inert charged scalars at the LHC are (see Fig.~\ref{CHprod}):

 where $S_i$ stands for the new $P_M$-odd neutral scalars and $h$ is the SM Higgs boson.
 The processes \rfn{eq:qqHH} and \rfn{eq:qqSH} have previously been studied in Refs. \cite{Cao:2007rm,Dolle:2009ft}.
 We present details of calculating cross sections of those processes for completeness.
-Studies of the process \rfn{eq:ggHH}, which is the dominant production channel for light charged Higgs, is a new result of this paper.
-The process \rfn{eq:ggHH} is proportional to the single parameter $\lambda_3$ in \Eq{V} and allows one to measure that parameter at the LHC experiments.
+Studies of the process \rfn{eq:ggHH}, which may give the dominant contribution to the production cross section for very light charged Higgs at the resonance of the SM Higgs boson, is a new result of this paper.
+The process \rfn{eq:ggHH} is proportional to the single parameter $\lambda_3$ in \Eq{V} and may allow one to measure that parameter at the LHC experiments.
 We note that the process $g g \to \gamma^*/Z^* \to H^+ H^-$ vanishes identically because of the assumed CP invariance (see for instance \cite{Krause:1997rc}).